Essential Advice for CSE Students

 The full University policy on special consideration can be found here:

-Be aware that you must make formal application for Consideration for the course/s affected as soon as practicable after the problem occurs and within three working days of the assessment to which it refers.
+Be aware that you must make formal application for Consideration for the course/s affected as soon as practicable after the problem occurs.
+UNSW operates under a Fit to Sit/ Submit rule for all assessments.
+If a student wishes to submit an application for special consideration for an exam or assessment, the application must be submitted prior to the start of the exam or before an assessment is submitted.
+If a student sits the exam/ submits an assignment, they are declaring themselves well enough to do so.
 The application must be made through myUNSW with documents scanned and uploaded, or submitted in person.

 UNSW Computing does not give special consideration for work related purposes or booked travel.
 All students are expected to give priority to their university studies and the exam period is advertised well in advance.

 If an application for illness or misadventure is submitted to UNSW, the following action may ensue:

 - No action – if the illness or misadventure is not considered severe.